firebase/FirebaseUI-Android/codelabs/chat/README.md

 ![Update FirebaseListAdapter code](images/6_3.png)

-Finally we need to add a few event handlers onto `MainActivity` so we can react to login events.
+We'll need to add a few event handlers onto `MainActivity` so we can react to login events.

 ```java
 @Override